Test, optimize, manage, and automate with AI. Take a free test drive of Quiq's AI Studio. Test drive AI Studio -->

 Business Messaging Best Practices

 Since most consumers communicate via phone and text, industry leaders are finding new ways to adapt by using high-quality messaging apps and software.
-Business messaging is a quick and convenient way to interact with customers in today’s competitive market.
+Business messaging for customer service is a quick and convenient way to interact with customers in today’s competitive market.
 These four messaging best practices can help businesses transition smoothly to text communication.

 1. Business Metrics and Goals